 The Right Experience to Win Your Domestic Violence Case

 If you're charged with Domestic Violence, it's important to find a lawyer who has the right experience and knows the right strategy to use.
 Some Assault and Battery on a Family/Household Member charges require a trial, while others can be resolved by talking to the victim and the prosecution, and coming to a resolution.

 It can be much more expensive and damaging to try to fight a A&B on Family or Household Member charge on your own rather than finding the right lawyer to help you.

 I have experience defending those charged with Assault and Battery on a Family/Household Member at all levels of the criminal justice system.
-Domestic Violence charges can be filed as multiple different charges depending on the seriousness and the place of occurrence and can be sent to Superior Court on appeal or indictment.
+Domestic Violence charges can be filed as multiple different charges depending on the seriousness and the place of occurrence and can be sent to Superior Court on indictment.

 Even if the victim wants to drop your domestic violence charge, this does not mean you don't need a lawyer.
 The prosecution can still pursue charges against you if the victim wants the dismiss the charges, and the prosecution could end up charging the victim with filing a false police report or issuing an arrest warrant for failing to appear in court.
 Find out more here.

 I have succeeded in getting Assault and Battery on Family/Household Member charges dismissed and my clients being found not guilty.
-I have also gotten my clients released on bond even when charged with serious Domestic Violence offenses.
+I have also gotten my clients released on bail even when charged with serious Domestic Violence offenses.